Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Latent Confounder Identifiability Enables Networked Effect Identification

-\textbf{Discussion on assumptions and conditions.} Assumption \ref{asmp: exp dist} indicates our theory holds for a rich family of conditional densities \cite{Wainwright2008expfamily}.
-The assumption on the exponential family distribution is not strong, since many well-known distributions belong to this family, including Gaussian, Uniform, Poisson distributions, and so on.
-Condition (1)-(4) is a common assumption in representation learning in causal representation learning, e.g., \cite{khemakhem2020variational, lu2022invariant}.
-Notably, the most important condition is the condition (4) which requires that the auxiliary information should be sufficient enough.
-Under our networked setting, it requires that there exist enough distinct values of neighbors' covariates, which is easy to hold if we collect enough covariates, especially when some of the covariates are continuous.
+\textbf{Discussion on assumptions:} Assumption \ref{asmp: exp dist} indicates our theory holds for a rich family of conditional densities \cite{Wainwright2008expfamily}.
+The assumption on the exponential family distribution is not strong, since many well-known distributions belong to this family, including the Gaussian, Uniform, Poisson distributions, and so on.
+Conditions (1)-(4) are mild and common assumptions in causal representation learning, e.g., \cite{khemakhem2020variational, lu2022invariant, zhu2025causal}.
+In particular, Condition (3) is motivated by \cite{zhu2025causal} to ensure that the identifiability holds for the recovered latent variables beyond their sufficient statistics.
+Among these, the most critical is Condition (4), which requires that the auxiliary information be sufficiently informative.
+In our networked setting, this translates to the existence of enough variability in neighbors’ covariates, a condition that is typically satisfied when a sufficiently rich set of covariates is collected, especially if some covariates are continuous.

+Theorem~\ref{theorem:recover latent} shows that, under mild assumptions, the latent confounders can be recovered up to an invertible transformation by utilizing the auxiliary information revealed by networked interference.
+Specifically, the recovered latent variables $\hat U^i, \hat U^c, \hat U^n$ satisfy $\hat U^i, \hat U^c, \hat U^n = h(U^i, U^c, U^n)$ for some bijective element-wise transformations $h$.
+However, the exact correspondence between the recovered dimensions and the original latent variables $U^i, U^c$ and $U^n$ remains unidentified due to an unknown permutation.
+This ambiguity, nevertheless, can be resolved by exploiting the asymmetric roles that these latent variables play in the causal structure: $U^i$ only affects the unit itself, $U^c$ only affects the neighbors, and $U^c$ affects both, as shown in the following theorem.

+\begin{theorem} Suppose Theorem~\ref{theorem:recover latent} holds.
+Then, by maximizing the log-likelihood of $Y$, i.e., $\max \log p(Y \mid U^i, U^c, U^c_\mathcal{N}, U^n_\mathcal{N}),$ the latent variables $U^i$, $U^c$, and $U^n$ are identifiable up to a permutation and element-wise transformations \textit{within each group}, respectively. \end{theorem}